DeepLearnI/auction-price-regression-tutorial/README.md

 The competition is about predicting the sale price of a particular piece of heavy equipment at auction based on it's usage, equipment type, and configuration.

+## Before You Start

+Make sure you're in the same environment that you've downloaded Foundations Atlas to.
+Once you're in the environment, run ```atlas-server start``` in a separate terminal.
+Validate the GUI starting up by going to the GUI at https://localhost:5555
 ## Enabling Atlas Features

 You are provided with the following python scripts: